 As an adjunct to this textual sleuthing and on-the-ground look at the ancient road, some may be interested in the history and results of excavations carried out in recent years at Emmaus- Qaloniyeh-Motza.
 The most recent (2012-13) were rescue excavations carried out by the IAA in advance of the widening of Road 1; after documentation, the exposed areas were back-filled.
-Short version: Excavations have revealed evidence of settlement remains dating to the Neolithic, Iron II (First Temple period), Roman-Byzantine, Crusader and Ottoman periods were uncovered, including those of an upper-class, first-century Jewish village.
+Short version: Excavations have revealed evidence of settlement remains dating to the Neolithic, Iron II (First Temple period), Roman-Byzantine, Crusader and Ottoman periods, including those of an upper-class, first-century Jewish village.

 * * *

 [NOTE: The above-referenced IAA report refers to the Arab village of Qalunya being “abandoned” in 1948.
 That is not the whole story–not even close.
 Yes, many of the 1,000-plus residents fled on 02 April 1948, in response to nearby fighting.
 But the following day Zionist troops occupied the village and forced the remaining populace out.
 Then on 11 April Haganah demolition teams entered the village and blew up 50 of its 250-plus houses.